peering-manager/peering-manager/docs/models/peering/template.md

 For each template that you create, the following properties can be configured (n.b. some are optional):

-  * `Name`: a human-readable name attached to a template.
+  * `Name`: human-readable name attached to a template.
-  * `Slug`: a unique configuration and URL friendly name; most of the time it is automatically generated from the template's name.
+  * `Slug`: unique configuration and URL friendly name; usually it is automatically generated from the template's name.
   * `Type`: identifies if the template is for device configuration or e-mail.
   * `Template`: the template itself, formatted using Jinja2 syntax.
   * `Comments`: text to explain what the template is for.
 Can use Markdown